 How did we get here?

 I have so much to tell you!
-If you just want the facts on how to get it done, watch the video above 🔝 or scroll down the recipe portion ⏬.
+If you just want the basic facts on how to get it done, scroll down to watch the video or see the recipe portion ⏬.
 If you’d like all the facts, keep reading!

 (Oh, and if you’d like to know how to use rice flour in your gluten free baking, please see my gluten free flour blends page!
 Rice flour must be combined with other flours to create an all purpose gluten free flour blend.)